KayvanShah1/VirtuTA/README.md

 #### Virtual Environment (venv) Setup

-1. **Navigate to Project Directory**: Open your terminal or command prompt and navigate to the root directory of the project.
+1. **Navigate to Project Directory**: Open your terminal or command prompt and navigate to the project's root directory.

 2. **Create Virtual Environment**: Run the following command to create a virtual environment using `requirements.txt`: